Daniel-Waiger/automatic-object-detection-with-PTBIOP-cellpose-wrapper-and-morphoLibJ/Readme.md

-# Explanation of IJM Code for Starconvex Shape Detection
+# IJM Code for Starconvex Shape Detection and Aanalysis with The BIOP Cellpose Wrapper and MorphoLibJ

 This IJM code is designed to automatically detect starconvex shapes using PTBIOP-cellpose wrapper and the morphoLibJ plugin.